MHSantonu/MHSantonu/README.md

 - 👋 Hi, I’m @MHSantonu
-- 👀 I’m interested in Development
+- 👀 I’m interested in Development.
 - 🌱 I’m currently learning what I should know!
 - 💞️ I’m looking to collaborate on laravel projects.
-- 📫 How to reach me mhsantonu@yahoo.com
+- 📫 How to reach me mhsantonu@gmail.com

 <!---
 MHSantonu/MHSantonu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.